Thank you for your consult at DoctorSpring.com. I can understand your problem, and will try to help you the best possible

-Need not to worry about it.
 Hope this helps.
-Feel free to ask if you have any further queries.
+Please feel free to ask if you have any further queries.

 Dr. Sunil Jalan